Sarcoma: The Basics

 Stages range from stage I (more limited disease) to stage IV (advanced disease).

-Treatment plans depend upon the size and location of the tumor, the grade (aggressiveness), and whether or not it has spread.
+Treatment plans depend on the size and location of the tumor, the grade (aggressiveness), and whether or not it has spread.
 Each case of sarcoma is unique and will be treated differently.
-Below are general treatments used to treat sarcoma:
+Below are general treatments for sarcoma:

 - Surgery to remove the tumor, which may include amputation if the sarcoma is in a leg or arm.